 This article is part of

-By providing a well-documented set of responses to potential critical situations, a CMP allows an affected organization to act quickly, should a serious incident occur.
+The first step in developing a successful CMP is to recognize the different types of crises an organization might face and plan accordingly.
+By providing a well-documented set of responses to potential critical situations, a CMP allows an affected organization to act quickly should any serious incident occur.

 Types of crises

-Potential crises, according to Ready.gov, an official website of the U.S. Department of Homeland Security, include:
+According to resources such as Ready.gov, an official website of the U.S. Department of Homeland Security, crises include the following:

-- accidental human-caused events such as fires, explosions, building or structure collapses, and hazardous material spills;
+- Accidental events such as fires and building or structure collapses.

-- intentional human-caused events such as robberies, violence and arson; and
+- Intentional human-caused events such as robberies, violence and arson.

 Crisis management planning spans preparation, development of processes, and testing and training.